 We will do our best to give you an estimate (based on the information available to us at the time) of what the charges for the work are likely to amount to including fees, VAT and disbursements.
 If this is not possible we will advise you of the basis upon which we will charge up to the point at which we are able to give you an estimate of the fees involved.
 In these circumstances you may wish to suggest a costs ceiling which we will not exceed without your further instructions.
 Please note that an estimate is not the same thing as a fixed fee and is liable to change.
 In other cases we might be able to agree a fixed fee in which case you will be charged that amount for the Fixed Fee Work as defined in your retainer/engagement letter.
-Any work which is different from or supplemental to the Fixed Fee Work will be involved in this and any different terms that might apply to such work and the fees we would intend to charge.
+Any work which is different from or supplemental to the Fixed Fee Work will be charged separately and, where possible, we will notify you in advance of what will be involved in this and any different terms that might apply to such work and the fees we would intend to charge.